Homemade Blueberry Pie is a classic recipe that everyone loves! Made with an easy pie crust, fresh blueberries and only four other simple ingredients.

 - Keep the dough cold.
 Roll the dough immediately after removing from the refrigerator.

 - Use a pie shield to prevent the edges from burning.
-We usually remove it during the last 5 minutes of baking to allow the edges to brown slightly.
+We usually remove it during the last 5 minutes of baking the easy blueberry pie to allow the edges to brown slightly.

 - You don’t have to use a lattice crust.
-You can simply layer the top piece of dough over the pie.
-Use your knife to cut slits for ventilation.
+You can simply layer the top crust of dough over the pie.
+Use your knife to cut slits for ventilation

-People love this pie!
+People love this easy blueberry pie!
 It consistently receives rave reviews.
 It’s easy enough to make and creates the freshest dessert.
-Try it and let us know what you think!

 Easy Blueberry Pie